 We all can experience mental health problems, whatever our background or walk of life.
 But the risk of experiencing mental ill-health is not equally distributed across our society.
 Those who face the greatest disadvantages in life also face the greatest risk to their mental health.

-The distribution of infections and deaths during the COVID-19 pandemic, the lockdown and associated measures, and the longer-term socioeconomic impact are likely to reproduce and intensify the financial inequalities that contribute towards the increased prevalence and unequal distribution of mental ill-health.
+The distribution of infections and deaths during the COVID-19 pandemic, the lockdown and associated measures, and the longer-term socioeconomic impact are likely to reproduce and intensify the financial inequalities that contribute to the increased prevalence and unequal distribution of mental ill-health.

 This briefing discusses the mental health effects of these financial inequalities in the context of the COVID-19 pandemic.
-It draws evidence from the ‘Coronavirus: Mental Health in the Pandemic’ research – a UK-wide, long-term study of how the pandemic is affecting people’s mental health.
+It draws evidence from the ‘Coronavirus: Mental Health in the Pandemic’ research – a UK-wide, long-term study of how the pandemic affects people’s mental health.
 The study is led by the Mental Health Foundation, in collaboration with the University of Cambridge, Swansea University, the University of Strathclyde and Queen’s University Belfast.

 Since mid-March 2020, the project has undertaken regular, repeated surveys of more than 4000 adults who are representative of people aged 18+ and living in the UK.
 The surveys are conducted online by YouGov.
 They shed light on people’s emotional responses to the pandemic, the key social drivers of distress, coping mechanisms and suicidal thoughts.
-A diverse Citizens’ Jury is contributing qualitative information, personal insights and comments on the data generated by the study.
+A diverse Citizens’ Jury contributes qualitative information, personal insights and comments on the data generated by the study.
 Ethical approval has been obtained from the Cambridge Psychology Research Ethics Committee.

 Financial Inequality, Employment and Mental Health: what did we already know?

 The link between poverty and mental health has been recognised for many years and is well evidenced.
-In general, people living in financial hardship are at increased risk of mental health problems and lower mental wellbeing.1 It is well established that people in the lowest socioeconomic groups have worse mental health than those in the middle groups, who in turn have worse mental health than those in the highest.
+In general, people living in financial hardship are at increased risk of mental health problems and lower mental well-being.1 It is well established that people in the lowest socioeconomic groups have worse mental health than those in the middle groups, who in turn have worse mental health than those in the highest.
 This ‘social gradient’ means that mental health problems are more common further down the social ladder.2

 The evidence of this social gradient in the UK is clear and has been established repeatedly.
-For example, the Health Survey for England has consistently found that people in the lowest socioeconomic class have the highest risk of having a mental health problem.3 As another example, a 2017 survey commissioned by the Mental Health Foundation with participants from across the UK found that 73% of people living in the lowest household income bracket (less than £1,200 per month) reported having experienced a mental health problem during their lifetime, compared to 59% in the highest household income bracket (more than £3,701 per month).4
+For example, the Health Survey for England has consistently found that people in the lowest socioeconomic class have the highest risk of having mental health problems.3 As another example, a 2017 survey commissioned by the Mental Health Foundation with participants from across the UK found that 73% of people living in the lowest household income bracket (less than £1,200 per month) reported having experienced a mental health problem during their lifetime, compared to 59% in the highest household income bracket (more than £3,701 per month).4

-Furthermore debt itself is an issue: people in debt are more likely to have a common mental health problem,7 and the more debt people have, the greater is the likelihood of this.8 One in four people experiencing a mental health problem is in problem debt, and people with mental health problems are three times more likely to be in financial difficulty.9
+Furthermore, debt itself is an issue: people in debt are more likely to have a common mental health problem,7 and the more debt people have, the greater the likelihood of this.8 One in four people experiencing a mental health problem is in problem debt, and people with mental health problems are three times more likely to be in financial difficulty.9

 Employment is one of the most strongly evidenced determinants of mental health.10 Lack of access to either employment or good quality employment can decrease quality of life, social status, self-esteem and achievement of life goals.11 In the Mental Health Foundation’s survey across the UK in 2017, 28% of people who identified as unemployed reported current experience of negative mental health, compared to 13% of people in paid employment, 20% of people in full-time education and only 9% of people who had retired.4